Les Vampires: Development and writing

 The genre of crime serial was common at the time, and Feuillade had had a big success with his previous work, the serial Fantômas.
 It is suspected that production of Les Vampires began when Gaumont learned that rival company Pathé had acquired the rights to release the serial The Mysteries of New York, known in America as The Exploits of Elaine, and felt they had to fend off competition.

 The idea of the criminal gang was possibly inspired by the Bonnot Gang, a highly advanced anarchist group who went on a high-profile crime spree in Paris during 1911–1912.
 Feuillade wrote the script himself, but did it in a very simplistic way, usually writing the premise and relying on the actors to fill in the details.
-Later episodes were more scripted, however.
+Later episodes were more scripted.

 The style has been compared to that of a pulp magazine (which it was later serialised as).
-In an essay on the film, Fabrice Zagury stated "...Feuillade's narrative seldom originates from principles of cause and effect...
+In an essay on the serial, Fabrice Zagury stated that "...Feuillade's narrative seldom originates from principles of cause and effect...
 Rather it unwinds following labyrinthine and spiral-shaped paths."
 None of the episodes employ the cliffhanger mechanic, popularised by The Perils of Pauline.

 Filming and editing

-The film was mostly shot on location in Paris, and is said to have been strenuous, some actors having to leave due to the wartime efforts.
-It was shot inexpensively, evidenced by the utilisation of painted flats for doors, re-use of furniture in the film's sets, and its reliance on stock footage for more elaborate shots such as a ferry exploding in "The Thunder Master".
+The series was mostly shot on location in Paris, and is said to have been strenuous.
+Some actors had to leave due to the wartime efforts.
+It was shot inexpensively, evidenced by the utilisation of painted flats for doors, re-use of furniture in the sets, and its reliance on stock footage for more elaborate shots such as a ferry exploding in "The Thunder Master".
 The episodes were also produced very quickly; estimates have been made that there would have been a three- to four-month period between the filming of an episode and the release.

-Feuillade makes little use of popular cinematic techniques, most of the film consisting of long takes with stationary cameras with the occasional use of a close up to show plot details such as photos or letters.
-This was done to give the film a more "real look".
+Feuillade makes little use of popular cinematic techniques, with most of the cinematography consisting of long takes with stationary cameras with the occasional use of a close up to show plot details such as photos or letters.
+This was done to give the series a more "real look".
 Due to a lack of scripting by Feuillade many of the scenes were improvised on the days of shooting.
 Musidora, a former acrobat, did all her own stunts.
-Work on the film was done at the same time as of his later serial Judex.
+Work on the series was done at the same time as of his later serial Judex.

-The film employs tinting to describe the lighting: amber for daylight interiors, green for daylight exteriors, blue for night and dark scenes, and lavender for low-lit areas (such as nightclubs or dawn).
-It is noted for its length, just under 400 minutes, and is considered one of the longest films ever made.
-At the time of its release it was the second longest film ever made, behind the 1914 Christian film The Photo-Drama of Creation (480 mins.)
+The serial employs tinting to describe the lighting: amber for daylight interiors, green for daylight exteriors, blue for night and dark scenes, and lavender for low-lit areas (such as nightclubs or dawn).